 Bottlenose dolphin – Tursiops truncatus

-Bottlenose dolphins are perhaps the best-known cetaceans found around Scotland.
+Bottlenose dolphins are perhaps the best-known of the cetaceans found around Scotland.
 Reaching up to 4 metres in length when full grown, they are a large-bodied dolphin, generally a uniform shade of darker grey on the back, fading to paler grey underneath with a curved dorsal fin and a short beak.

 Bottlenose dolphins are long-lived top marine predators, feeding on a wide range of fish, as well as squid and octopus.
 Individuals reach maturity from about 6 years old and may live for 40-50 years.
 Some bottlenose dolphins on the east coast of Scotland have been seen in the population for over 30 years.
 They are also social animals, usually occurring in groups and sometimes reported in mixed species groups, including with Risso’s dolphins on the west coast.